 If one person received an inheritance before or during the relationship, that inheritance would normally form part of the pool of assets available for distribution.

 No, not necessarily.
-Just because an asset is included in the pool of assets available for distribution does not mean that the asset or the whole pool will be divided 50/50.
+Just because inheritance is included in the pool of assets available for distribution does not mean that it or the whole pool will be divided 50/50.
 Each matter is considered on a case-by-case basis.

 An inheritance received by one party before the commencement of the relationship would be treated as an initial financial contribution by that person – money or assets that person brought into the relationship.
-Similarly, an inheritance received by one partner during the relationship is usually considered to be a financial contribution by that person.
-In these circumstances, depending on factors such as the size of the inheritance, when it was received, what it was used for and the parties’ other contributions, this would generally mean that the person who received the inheritance would be treated as having made greater contributions to that asset during the relationship.
+Similarly, an inheritance received by one partner during the relationship is considered to be a financial contribution by that person.
+Depending on factors such as the size of the inheritance in comparison to the parties’ property pool, when it was received, what it was used for and the parties’ other contributions this would generally mean that the person who received the inheritance would be treated as having made greater financial contributions to the asset during the relationship.

 What about an inheritance received after separation?

-After working out financial and non-financial contributions, the future needs of the parties are assessed before determining a split of the net assets and whether any adjustments should be made in favour of the party in need.
-Future needs include things like income, earning capacity, financial resources, ongoing care of children, age, and health.
+After working out financial and non-financial contributions, the current and future needs of the parties are assessed before determining a split of the net assets and whether any adjustments should be made in favour of the party in need.
+Future needs include factors including but not limited to income, earning capacity, financial resources, ongoing care of children, age, and health.

 Summary

-An inheritance received before or during a relationship will almost always be treated as an asset available for distribution between separating parties, whereas an inheritance received after separation will usually be found not to fall into the main pool of assets but may be treated in a separate pool.
+An inheritance received before or during a relationship will almost always be treated as an asset available for distribution between separating parties, whereas an inheritance received after separation will usually be found not to fall into the main pool of assets but may be treated in a separate pool, although this varies on a case-by-case basis

 Download Your Guide to Family Provisions Claims